georgetown-cset/unicorn-topics/README.md

 So a sample run with current defaults but 15 top words would look like the following:

 `python3 topic_model.py 60 1 data/intermediate -w 15`

+# Results

+You can see the topics and their top ten relevant terms in [topic_terms.txt](data/results/topic_terms.txt).
+Note that these topic numbers will look different from the topic numbers produced by running `topic_model_gensim.py`.
+They are the same topics, but presented with different numbers; this is because `topic_model_gensim.py` presents the topics in order of topic coherence, while `topic_terms.txt` presents the topics in order of topic size.

+The latter ordering is chosen because it is somewhat more intuitive from a comprehension perspective, particularly for visualization purposes.
+The former is preserved in the code because it is valuable for model evaluation.